yalevras/obsidian/Brain/Work/2 rough weeks.md

 	- nsp has queue depth from other apps to dump on the bus. has a timeout period. time to talk to the mcu
 	- we are sending small command, should be round trip exceedingly quick so we shouldnt be dropping packets on that front
 	- i think the queue depth is 10 command and at 10 hz we do all these things we a re probably sending like 12 commands to it at a time and they are just dropping a few every few seconds

-nisa-app

-nisa camera interruption script what the nisa raw command structure is gonna look like talk to allen how fclose to the end of the fixed time bootup cn we iterrupt that. if we can get that script written so we can actually do that
+- nisa camera interruption script
+	- what the nisa raw command structure is gonna look like
+	- talk to allen
+	- how fclose to the end of the fixed time bootup cn we iterrupt that. if we can get that script written so we can actually do that